MamdouhAmin/Zues-Trojan-Analysis/README.md

 - `yara_rules/`: Rules for detecting malware in memory dumps.
 - `splunk_queries/`: Queries for correlating logs in Splunk.
 - `docs/`: Walkthrough documentation.
+## Walkthrough Document

+The full walkthrough is available for download: [Proactive Report](docs/Proactive_Report.docx)